Brendan Gaughan

-William Brendan Gaughan (born July 10, 1975) is an American professional racing driver who has competed in off-road and stock cars.
-He is the grandson of Vegas gaming pioneer Jackie Gaughan and son of Michael Gaughan, a hotel and casino magnate.
+William Brendan Gaughan (born July 10, 1975) is an American former professional racing driver who has competed in off-road and stock cars.
+He is the grandson of Vegas gaming pioneer Jackie Gaughan, and son of Michael Gaughan, a hotel and casino magnate.

 Gaughan began his career racing in off-road and he rose through the ranks from pickup trucks to the professional two-wheel-drive Trophy Truck class.
 In the late 1990s, he switched to pavement racing in a stock car.
 This led to a career in NASCAR racing.
 He began in the NASCAR Craftsman Truck Series, which was followed by the Busch and Cup Series during the 2000s.
 Gaughan competed full-time in the Xfinity Series in 2009–2010 and 2014–2017, followed by a part-time Cup schedule from 2017 to his final season in 2020.
+He last competed part-time in the NASCAR Cup Series, driving the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports.

 Personal life and education

 Born in Los Angeles, California but a long-term resident of Las Vegas, Nevada, Gaughan attended Georgetown University and played collegiate basketball as a walk-on for the Hoyas with friend and former Philadelphia 76ers guard Allen Iverson.
 He is also the brother of Las Vegas gaming executive John Gaughan.

 Gaughan earned All-Conference honors as a placekicker on Georgetown's NCAA Division I-AA football team.
 He was primarily a role player on the basketball team whose jobs were mostly practice related but did see action in 25 games.

 A unique individual, he even sported cornrows during a race at Dover International Speedway during the 2005 Craftsman Truck Series season.
 On August 18, 2007, he married his wife Tatum, and on October 30, 2010, Gaughan and Tatum welcomed a baby boy, who they named Michael James.
 His second son William was born on October 11, 2012.

 In 2011, Gaughan appeared as a spokesperson for the South Point Casino in an episode of the History Channel series Only in America with Larry the Cable Guy.

 In 2015, Gaughan was a guest analyst for the ARCA Racing Series race at Kentucky.

-Gaughan founded City Lights Shine, a distillery, is involved in his family's South Point Casino business, and also owns New Wave Cleaning Solutions.
+Gaughan founded City Lights Shine, a distillery, is involved in his family's South Point Casino business, and also owns New Wave Cleaning Solutions.He is also the Vice President of Competition for Beard Motorsports, the team he last drove for in NASCAR.